 CNC machining is a versatile manufacturing process that allows manufacturers to create medium to high volume runs of highly precise parts from almost any material, from metals and plastics to wood and composite materials.

-CNC machining is a subtractive process: it involves the gradual removal of material from a solid block to create the finished part (as opposed to additive manufacturing, which involves creating a part via gradual deposition of material).
+CNC machining is a subtractive process: it involves the gradual removal of material from a solid block to create the finished part (as opposed to 3D printing, which involves creating a part via gradual deposition of material).
 Digital design files are used to program the movements of the CNC machine, and the numerical controls direct the manufacturing process.
 This ensures clean, functional, and repeatable parts every time.

 CNC machining is ideal for creating highly accurate parts with tight tolerances, niche parts, and prototypes.
 CNC-machined parts have the same physical properties as their bulk material, which makes the process ideal for high-performance applications.
 Common applications include propeller engines in the aerospace industry, surgical equipment in the medical device industry, and electronics enclosures in the semiconductor industry.

 CNC machining does have its limitations, particularly when it comes to cost.
 Initial start-up costs for this process are high, and it costs more to machine parts with complex geometries.
 Engineers must also consider material costs, especially since material scrap often cannot be repurposed.
 From a design standpoint, parts with internal geometries or steep undercuts can’t be feasibly machined because the cutting tool must be able to move freely in and out of the block of material.
 Design teams must carefully evaluate how their part design will be limited if they choose CNC machining.

 What is die casting?

 Die casting, similar to metal injection molding (MIM), is a metal fabrication process that enables manufacturers to create geometrically complex parts with reusable molds, called dies.
 During die casting, a non-ferrous metal like aluminum is melted down in a furnace and injected into the die at very high pressure.